teeparham/loady/README.md

 Loady is a simple file reader and logger.
 Use it to quickly load any delimited file, continue on error rows, and do basic logging.

-It works with MRI ruby 1.9 and 2.0.
+It works with MRI ruby 1.9.3+.
 It uses ruby's CSV library to parse rows.

 ## Install